soundpaint/blog/docs/index.md

 insights as inspiration for creating excercises for students for further elaboration.
 Since I am currently not writing any textbook, I use this blog instead as an abode for otherwise homeless knowledge.

+I reserve the right to subsequently make changes such as minor corrections or additions to existing blog posts.
+If you want to track the full history of a specific blog post, you may look into its revision history in the associated [Git repository](https://github.com/soundpaint/blog), that holds the source files of this blog.